BradleyCulley/bradleyculley.github.io/_posts/2025-05-22-pilgrimage-to-leverett.md

 ## <div align="center">Pilgrimage to Leverett</div>

 <p>
-    In 2009, On the last day of summer break before my junior year of college, I took a road trip from my hometown in Maine to Leverett, Massachusetts, and back.
+    In 2009, on the last day of summer break before my junior year of college, I took a road trip from Maine to Leverett, Massachusetts, and back.
 </p>

 <p>
-    What was in Leverett, Massachusetts?
+    What's in Leverett, Massachusetts?
     The New England Peace Pagoda, a Buddhist shrine.
 </p>

 <p>
-    The building of the pagoda was organized by Nipponzan-Myōhōji-Daisanga, a Buddhism-adjacent Japanese religious organization founded in 1917¹.
+    The creation of the pagoda was organized by Nipponzan-Myōhōji-Daisanga, a Buddhism-adjacent Japanese religious organization founded in 1917¹.
-    Here it is³:
+    This is a photo of the pagoda³:
     <div align="center">
       <img style="height: 75%; width: 100%;" src="https://bradleyculley.github.io/images/World-Peace-Pagoda-in-Leverett.jpg" />
     </div>
 </p>

 <p>
-Nipponzan-Myōhōji-Daisanga is a highly peace-oriented group.
-"...[it] is actively engaged worldwide in the peace movement.
+"...[Nipponzan-Myōhōji-Daisanga] is actively engaged worldwide in the peace movement.
 It is the most pacifist group in Japan of seven religious movements surveyed by Robert Kisala."¹
 </p>

 <p>